Deportation in the second Trump administration: Education

-Some school districts, such as in California, New York, Georgia, and Illinois, have already issued sweeping directives stating that district teachers, officials and administration were not to comply with ICE officials or allow them on school grounds unless they were presented with a valid court-issued warrant.
+Some school districts, such as in California, New York, Georgia, and Illinois, have already issued sweeping directives stating that district teachers, officials and administration are not to comply with ICE officials or allow them on school grounds unless presented with a valid court-issued warrant.
 Several schools reportedly had parents and guardians of students calling shortly after the inauguration about concerns of ICE agents being able to access school grounds.
-An article from WBTV shared that on March 5, students from Monroe High School located in Monroe, North Carolina walked out in order to protest against ICE raids in schools to share their support for their peers.
 In June 2025, the Los Angeles Unified School District announced plans to implement a security perimeter around graduation sites to protect students and families from ICE.

+During 2025, one in 10 adults in immigrant families with children said they declined to send their children to school, child care or after-school activities because of immigration enforcement concerns.
+After ICE began conducting raids in early 2025, one study found that student absences in one California district increased by 22%.

+K-12 Dive has tracked more than a dozen immigration enforcement events on school grounds since January 21, 2025.
+Six took place in Minnesota during Operation Metro Surge in January 2026.
+The Brookings Institution has reported a negative impact on children's social and emotional wellbeing, including increases in depression, substance abuse, and self-harming behaviors, when they after immigration enforcement events.